seqafrica/hackathon-nmimr-2024/slurm-demo/README.md

 ## Using `srun`

-`srun` is for invoking an immediate command, except it will execute on a worker node:
+`srun` is for invoking an immediate command, just like you would in a shell, except it will execute on a worker node:

     # Run the hostname command locally on the login node
     [@node103:~] $ hostname
     node103

-    # Same but run it on the HPC
+    # Same but make Slurm run it on the HPC
     [@node103:~] $ srun hostname
     node1